 What are the 6 most important types of auto repair shop insurance?

-Here are some types of mechanic shop insurance your auto business needs:
+Here are some types of auto shop insurance your auto business needs:

 1. Worker’s compensation

-For your shop, coverage in this area is critical.
+This auto body shop insurance coverage is critical.
 These issues can occur despite how positive you feel about your business and its processes.
 According to the U.S. Bureau of Labor Statistics, over 9,900 nonfatal injuries and illness cases resulting in days off from work occurred in 2020 for automotive service technicians and mechanics in the private industry.

 2. Garage keeper’s insurance